-Originally from Indiana, Pennsylvania, Luci Jockel is currently the Fine Metals Artist Fellow at Peters Valley School of Craft in Layton, NJ.
+Originally from Indiana, Pennsylvania, Luci Jockel is currently the Jewelry/Metals Shop Supervisor at University of the Arts in Philadelphia, PA.
 Luci holds a Master of Fine Arts from Rhode Island School of Design in Jewelry and Metalsmithing, and a Bachelor of Fine Arts in Studio Art from Indiana University of Pennsylvania.
 Her jewelry work has been shown at various venues, including Galerie Marzee's Marzee International Graduate Show 2016 where she received the Marzee International Graduate Prize, East Carolina University's Metal Symposium, ArtYard, and Society of North American Goldsmiths' Juried Student Exhibition.
 Her work has been featured in Metalsmith's Exhibition in Print 2017, American Craft Magazine, Klimt02's Selected Graduate 2016, , and other publications.

 The animal remains utilized in Luci's work are ethically acquired and are found by herself or donated to her.
 Her work seeks to give a voice to the deceased beings in the hopes of building an interconnectivity between human and animal.